lisakjohansson/Advanced-Scientific-Programming-with-Python/day2/README.md

 This repository contains my solutions to the exercises.
 More specifically,

-- the animals folder and "testAnimals.ipynb" are the solutions to "1.
+- **packages** folder contains the animals folder and "testAnimals.ipynb" as solutions to "1.
 Creating a Python package"
-- the buggy folders contains the corrected buggy code and the file "bugs_found.txt" as solutions to "2.
+- **debugging** folder contains the buggy folder (which includes the corrected buggy code) and the file "bugs_found.txt" as solutions to "2.
 Debugging"
+- **profiling** folder contains all scripts, notebooks and the file "profiling.txt" as solutions to "3.
+Profiling"